 When your reparative/regenerative orthopedic treatment is ready, your doctor injects the PRP serum or lipoaspirate into your injured or damaged tissue.
 Depending on the location of your injection, they may use X-ray or ultrasound guidance to ensure the correct placement of the needle.

 It’s common to experience mild inflammation or swelling after a reparative/regenerative orthopedic treatment.
 Inflammation is a typical response to the healing process.
 Your body needs some time for tissue repair/healing, so you typically start to notice results within a few weeks to months.
 Depending on the extent of your condition, you may need a series of treatments for optimal results.

-If you’re interested in reparative/regenerative orthopedics and want to know if these treatments are right for you, call Upper Extremity Specialists of Synergy Orthopedic Specialists Medical Group or make an appointment online today.
+If you’re interested in reparative/regenerative orthopedics and want to know if these treatments are right for you, call Upper Extremity Specialists of Ortho 1 Medical Group or make an appointment online today.